Floorp-Projects/Floorp/toolkit/components/telemetry/docs/data/crash-ping.rst

           AvailablePhysicalMemory: <size>, // Windows-only, available physical memory in bytes
           AvailableSwapMemory: <size>, // macOS- and Linux-only, available swap space
           AvailableVirtualMemory: <size>, // Windows-only, available virtual memory in bytes
+          BackgroundTaskName: "task_name", // Optional, if the app was invoked in background task mode via `--backgroundtask task_name`
           BlockedDllList: <list>, // Windows-only, see WindowsDllBlocklist.cpp for details
           BlocklistInitFailed: "1", // Windows-only, present only if the DLL blocklist initialization failed
           CrashTime: <time>, // Seconds since the Epoch